 Any such redemption shall be subject to Condition 5.5 (Conditions to Redemption and Purchase) which provides, among other things, that (i) the Competent Authority and/or the Relevant Resolution Authority must give its prior approval (if required) and (ii) the Issuer must comply with Applicable Banking Regulations.
-As at the date of this Prospectus, the Issuer must demonstrate to the satisfaction of the Competent Authority that the Issuer complies with Article 78 of the Capital Requirements Regulation (or any equivalent or substitute provision under Applicable Banking Regulations), which may include (a) the replacement of the Securities with own funds instruments of equal or higher quality at terms that are sustainable for the income capacity of the Issuer or (b) that the own funds of the Issuer would, following such redemption or purchase, exceed its minimum own funds and eligible liabilities requirements, in each case by a margin that the Competent Authority considers necessary at such time.
+As at the date of this Prospectus, the Issuer must demonstrate to the satisfaction of the Competent Authority that the Issuer complies with Article 78 of the Capital Requirements Regulation (or any equivalent or substitute provision under Applicable Banking Regulations), which may include (a) the replacement of the Securities with own funds instruments of equal or higher quality at terms that are sustainable for the income capacity of the Issuer or (b) that the own funds of the Issuer would, following such redemption or purchase, exceed its minimum own funds requirements (including any capital buffer requirements) or the minimum own funds and eligible liabilities requirements, in each case by a margin that the Competent Authority considers necessary at such time.
 However, if a Principal Write-down has occurred, the Issuer shall not be entitled to redeem the Securities by exercising the Issuer Call Option until the reduced principal amount of the Securities is increased up to their Original Principal Amount pursuant to the conditions for a Principal Write-up.